DMLGuide/DMLGuide.github.io/examples/HRS.md

 ## Data and model set-up

 We begin by loading the data, and specifying settings for a number of nuisance function estimators that we will use below.
+We consider OLS/logit as parametric reference specifications, (logistic) lasso and ridge, and three random forest learners.

 <details markdown="block">
 <summary>R code</summary>